 Doctors must constantly weigh the benefits and drawbacks of every medication they prescribe, and, in many cases, there are no “safer” alternative drugs for them to consider.
 “Although we can assume that the risk for individual patients to sustain injurious falls would be minimized by not prescribing these medications, they may still remain essential in other critical aspects of health and well-being,” Möller emphasizes.

 To complicate matters further, there’s the chicken-and-egg problem of trying to determine what’s to blame for a fall: a drug or the condition that the drug was prescribed to treat.
 For example, severe arthritis may hinder a senior’s mobility and contribute to falls, but an NSAID prescribed for arthritis pain may also play a role in their fall risk.
 “To develop effective preventive programs, it is important to know if it is the medication that increases the risk or the health impairment the medication is prescribed for,” says Möller.

 For seniors who are taking multiple drugs (and the caregivers who help manage their medications), the importance of discussing one’s complete regimen at least annually with a doctor cannot be overstated.
 Even pharmacists can help identify problems like dangerous drug interactions and duplicate medications.
 Simply bring a complete list of all prescription and over-the-counter drugs and supplements (or bring all containers in a bag) to the next appointment to discuss potential regimen changes.

 AgingCare.com Expert, Dr. Vik Rajan, offers the following list of questions to guide the conversation with a physician or pharmacist:

 - Why has each of these medications been prescribed?

 - How necessary is each medication?
 Can any be removed?

 - Could any of these medications be interacting with each other in a negative way?

-- Could any of my symptoms or conditions potentially be caused by the medications I'm taking?
+- Could any symptoms or conditions potentially be caused by any of these medications?